jeff-wong-hmrc/terraform-aws-s3-bucket-standard/README.md

 # S3 bucket standard module

-This module creates an AWS S3 bucket, KMS key and associated resources while enforcing the PlatSec S3 bucket policy.
-It uses the [core bucket module](https://github.com/hmrc/terraform-aws-s3-bucket-core) which documents the parts of the policy that it enforces.
+This module creates an AWS S3 bucket, KMS key and associated resources while enforcing the MDTP PlatSec S3 bucket policy.
+It uses the [core bucket module](https://registry.terraform.io/modules/hmrc/s3-bucket-core/aws/latest) which documents the parts of the policy that it enforces.

 This module accepts IAM roles and configures access in the bucket and KMS key resource policies to `Allow` access as well as `Deny` everyone else.
 When using this module no additional S3 or KMS permissions are required for access to the